 A very nice Fleurie indeed, with all the lovely flowery Beaujolais aromatics the name conjures up.
 A glowing cherry red colour in the glass, and a nice soft slurp in the mouth.
 One of our most popular reds.

 With good Burgundy increasingly unaffordable, where else can you get a good French Pinot Noir?
 Look no further than Alsace, a hundred to the north.
 Although best known for its whites, a small amount of high quality red is also made here by the German border.
 You won’t see this on many restaurant winelists, but we present it proudly: it’s smooth, packed with berry and earth flavours, and has a long, subtly oaked finish.
-A real find!
+Recent accreditation as an organic wine underline the Cave’s commitment to sustainability as well as tradition.

 JUICY ITALIAN REDS